CONTRAST: Continual Multi-source Adaptation to Dynamic Distributions

-\textbf{Baseline Methods.} Our baselines are some of the widely used state-of-the-art (SOTA) single source test time adaptation methods: we specifically compare our algorithm with Tent \cite{wang2020tent}, CoTTA \cite{wang2022continual} and EaTA \cite{niu2022efficient}.
+\textbf{Baseline Methods.} As our problem setting is most closely related to test time adaptation, our baselines are some widely used state-of-the-art (SOTA) single source test time adaptation methods: we specifically compare our algorithm with Tent \cite{wang2020tent}, CoTTA \cite{wang2022continual} and EaTA \cite{niu2022efficient}.
+These methods deal with adaptation from small batches of streaming data and without the source data, which is our setting, and hence we compare against these as our baselines.
 To evaluate the adaptation performance, we follow the protocol similar to \cite{ahmed2021unsupervised}, where we apply each source model to the test data from a particular test domain individually, which yields X-Best and X-Worst where ``X" is the name of the single source adaptation method, representing the highest and lowest performances among the source models adapted using method ``X", respectively.
-For our algorithm, we extend all of the methods ``X" in the multi source setting and call the multi-source counterpart of ``X" as ``X+MeTA". \textbf{Implementation Details.} We use ResNet-18 \cite{he2016deep} model for all our experiments.
-For solving the optimization of Eq. \eqref{opt:main_opt}, we first initialize the combination weights using Eq. \eqref{w_init} and calculate the optimal learning rate using Eq. \eqref{alpha}.
-After that, we use 5 iterations to update the combination weights using SGD optimizer and the optimal learning rate.
-For all the experiments we use a batch size of 128, as used by Tent \cite{wang2020tent}.
-For more details on implementation and experimental setting see supplementary.
+For our algorithm, we extend all of the methods ``X" in the multi source setting and call the multi-source counterpart of ``X" as ``X+\shortname".